There’s a Pumpkin out there that’s a cinch to obtain, no inside guts to scrape out and it’s very unlikely to shrivel and rot by your doorstep.

-The stamp is featured on orange and black Star RocX3, Glow DX Aviar, I-Dye Champion Beast in special Pumpkin dye, plus new to this year, orange, black, and glow Pumpkin Pulsar.
-Check out DGUstore.com for these and some special exclusive Pumpkins.
+The stamp is featured on orange and black Star RocX3, Glow DX Aviar, I-Dye Champion Beast in special Pumpkin dye, plus new to this year, orange, black, and glow Pumpkin Pulsar, and some special models unique to the DGUstore.

 Models offered have varied over the years (so have colors), but Aviars have appeared in every release in some form or fashion, including the very first year in which it was the only model.

 Russell Schwarz remembers it well.
 It happened on a ho-hum autumn day in 1997 when Schwarz, who at the time was Innova East’s main hot stamper, was stamping orange Aviars when an idea crept into his head, “Hey, I could make a jack-o-lantern of this,” he said to himself.